nadia-paz/apd311/README.md

     * Service Account Token Creator
     * Owner

-5. Download the `*.json` file with the service account key and store it on your machine.
+5. Click on the name of the service account and move to keys.
+Create a `*.json` file with a key, download it and store in the secure location.
 6. To add the environment variable with your credentials run in the terminal:
 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS="<path/to/your/service-account-authkeys>.json"